bteam-nci/looplend-base-infra/README.md

-# Welcome to your CDK JavaScript project
+# LoopLend base infrastructure

-This is a blank project for CDK development with JavaScript.
+This is a cdk project that holds:

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
-The build step is not required when using JavaScript.
+- the database (dynamo)
+- the hosted zones (route53)
+- the certificate (acm)
+- the distribution (cloudfront)

-## Useful commands
+## Setup

-* `npm run test`         perform the jest unit tests
-* `cdk deploy`           deploy this stack to your default AWS account/region
-* `cdk diff`             compare deployed stack with current state
-* `cdk synth`            emits the synthesized CloudFormation template
+Run `npm install`

+## CI / CD

+Every push to master will trigger a build and deploy to the dev environment.
+Every push to a releases branch will push to the prod environment.